Back to Bridge

 The Kaspa network ("Kaspa") is a decentralized proof-of-work blockchain designed to enable high-throughput and fast confirmation times.
 The native cryptocurrency of Kaspa is KAS ("KAS"), which is used for transactions and network security.

 The Igra network ("Igra Network") is a separate, EVM-compatible network built to enable smart contract functionality and decentralized applications in connection with Kaspa.
-To facilitate interactions between Kaspa and the Igra Network, a representation of KAS is made available on the Igra Network in the form of iKAS ("iKAS"). iKAS is a token on the Igra Network that is intended to represent a corresponding amount of KAS and may be used within protocol deployed on the Igra Network.
+To facilitate interactions between Kaspa and the Igra Network, a representation of KAS is made available on the Igra Network in the form of iKAS ("iKAS"). iKAS is a token on the Igra Network that is intended to represent a corresponding amount of KAS and may be used within protocols deployed on the Igra Network.

 The minting of iKAS on the Igra Network is triggered by user-initiated transactions on Kaspa that comply with the applicable technical requirements of the bridging mechanism ("Entry Transaction").
 The Entry Transaction is processed in a permissionless manner and, upon detection by the Igra Network, may result in a corresponding increase of the user's iKAS balance on the Igra Network.

-The User Interface serves as a graphical user interface that provides an easy way to interact with the iKAS Bridge as described herein.
-The Interface Operator reserves the right to remove features from the User Interface or to discontinue the operation of the User Interface in its entirety at any time without prior notice.
+The Interface Operator reserves the right to remove features from the User Interface, to change its visual design or copy, or to discontinue the operation of the User Interface in its entirety at any time without prior notice.
+Any such change by the Interface Operator does not affect the iKAS Bridge itself.

-As the iKAS Bridge is a permissionless protocol, it can be accessed by Users at any time via other user interfaces or by interacting directly with the protocol programmatically using any programming language or tooling, including but not limited to Rust, Python, or JavaScript.
+As the iKAS Bridge is a permissionless protocol owned by the Igra DAO, it can be accessed by users at any time via other user interfaces or by interacting directly with the protocol programmatically using any programming language or tooling, including but not limited to Rust, Python, or JavaScript.
 This means that its usability and accessibility does not depend on the Interface Operator or the availability of the User Interface.
+The Interface Operator does not have any gatekeeping role in relation to the iKAS Bridge.

 3.4.1 Connecting Wallet to User Interface